Introduction

 Overview

-This chapter focuses on how you can build your own Precious Block from scratch.
+This chapter focuses on how you can build your own Precious Block from scratch, using the exact same components I used to build mine.

 Including materials required and the step to assemble them correctly.